-Phlilly is starting to get it known for its beers, with historic breweries such as Yuengling making its way around the country.
-The region has seen it share of new and exciting Breweries and Beer startup opening every year.
-Below is a list of the 10 ten local Philly Beers to add to your list of must try!
+Philadelphia, PA - Philly is starting to get it known for its beers, with historic breweries such as Yuengling making their way around the country.
+The region has seen its share of new and exciting Breweries and Beer startups opening every year.
+Below is a list of the 10 ten local Philly Beers to add to the list of must-try!

 Maybe it’s not quite as cheap and easy as when you go to the bar and just bark out “Lager,” but the malty coffee and caramel tones of the Black & Tan stout is worth the upgrade.
 Think of it as Philly’s attempt at a Guinness.

 Yards’ most approachable beer is coveted by beer connoisseurs and newbies alike thanks to its delicate hops, hints of caramel, and English-inspired toasty flavor.
 The year-round brew is an especially sweet companion to any of Philly's better slices of pizza, and though Yards is at the top when it comes to introducing seasonal beers, this year-round mainstay will never leave you hanging.